How to Get from Galway to Aran Islands

 From Doolin, you can get a ferry to any of the three islands.

-It was recently announced that there will be a ferry from the small fishing village of Doolin to the Aran Islands, which is about a 90 minute drive from Galway City.
+This is not quite Galway, but the small touristy fishing village of Doolin to the Aran Islands, which is about a 90 minute drive from Galway City.

 The Best Way to Get the Ferry the Aran Islands